filipesf/filipesf.github.io/source/_process/01-discover.md

 - **Get to know the people:** Who is involved in the project?
 What are their roles?
-- **Get to know the product:** Why What does it do?
-How it looks like?
+- **Get to know the product:** Why and what does it do?
+What does it look like?
 - **Map the journey:** What is current flow of people?
 How do they go through services, products or website?
 - **Find out the pain points:** What are the problematic or difficult parts of